Tearsheet

 AI Analysis | Feedback

-David Vélez Osorno is the founder, Chairman of the Board, and Chief Executive Officer of Nu Holdings Ltd..
-He co-founded Nubank (under Nu Holdings Ltd.) in Brazil in 2013, aiming to disrupt the traditional banking sector with its high fees and poor service.
-Prior to founding Nu, Vélez was a partner at Sequoia Capital from January 2011 to March 2013, where he was responsible for the firm's Latin American investments group.
-His earlier career included roles in investment banking at Goldman Sachs and Morgan Stanley, and in growth equity at General Atlantic.
-Vélez earned both his Bachelor of Science in Management Science and Engineering and his Master of Business Administration from Stanford University.
-In August 2024, he sold approximately 31 million shares of Nu Holdings Inc..
-His experience at General Atlantic and Sequoia Capital indicates a background in firms that back companies with private equity.
+David Vélez is the founder, Chairman of the Board of Directors, and Chief Executive Officer of Nu Holdings Ltd..
+Before establishing Nu in 2013, Vélez was a partner at Sequoia Capital, where he was responsible for the firm's Latin American investments group.
+His prior experience includes roles in investment banking and growth equity at Goldman Sachs, Morgan Stanley, and General Atlantic.
+He holds a Bachelor of Science in Management Science and Engineering and a Master of Business Administration, both from Stanford University.
+Vélez co-founded Nubank in São Paulo in 2013.
+He has publicly committed to donating the majority of his wealth to philanthropy.

-Cristina Helena Zingaretti Junqueira Co-Founder & Chief Growth Officer
+Cristina Helena Zingaretti Junqueira, Co-Founder and Chief Growth Officer

-Cristina Helena Zingaretti Junqueira is a Co-Founder of Nu Holdings Ltd. and has served as the Chief Growth Officer of the Group since August 2022.
-She co-founded Nubank in 2013 with David Vélez and Edward Wible to challenge traditional banking in Brazil.
-Prior to Nu, she worked for several years at Itaú Unibanco S.A. in consumer credit, card products, and marketing, and also had experience at Boston Consulting Group.
-Junqueira holds an Engineering Bachelor's degree and a Master's degree from Universidade de São Paulo (USP), and an MBA from Northwestern University's Kellogg School of Management.
+Cristina Junqueira is a Co-Founder of Nu Holdings Ltd. (Nubank) since 2013, and has been the Chief Growth Officer of the Group since August 2022.
+Prior to co-founding Nu, she spent several years at Itaú Unibanco S.A., where she worked with consumer credit, card products, and marketing.
+She holds an Engineering Bachelor's degree and a Master's degree from Universidade de São Paulo (USP), as well as an MBA from Northwestern University's Kellogg School of Management.

-Livia Martines Chanes is the Chief Executive Officer for Nu's operations in Brazil, a position she has held since January 22, 2024.
-She joined Nubank in 2020 as Vice President of products and subsequently led the Brazilian operation in the second half of 2022.
-Before her tenure at Nubank, she worked at Banco Itaú in various technology-driven businesses from 2015 to 2020 and was a partner at McKinsey & Company consulting from 2005 to 2015.
-Chanes holds a Bachelor's degree in Engineering from the Escola Politécnica of the University of São Paulo, a Master's degree from École Nationale des Ponts et Chaussées, Paris, and an MBA from INSEAD.
+Livia Chanes has held the position of Chief Executive Officer for Brazil since January 22, 2024, overseeing the company's Brazilian operations.
+She joined Nubank in 2020 as Vice President of Products and was appointed Brazil Country Manager in the second half of 2022.
+Before her tenure at Nubank, she worked at Banco Itaú in various technology-driven businesses from 2015 to 2020.
+From 2005 to 2015, she was a partner at McKinsey consulting in the São Paulo office.

 AI Analysis | Feedback